 Alternative Dispute Resolution: The University will determine whether the case is appropriate for alternative dispute resolution services.
 If so, the ADR Process described in Alternative Dispute Resolution Section of this Code will begin, and if successfully resolved, some or all of the remaining conduct procedures below may be eliminated.

-Conduct Governed by the Sexual Misconduct and Title IX Sexual Harassment Regulation: If the case includes allegations that would be violations of the Sexual Misconduct and Title IX Sexual Harassment Regulation, (collectively, “Sexual Misconduct Claims”), those allegations will be directed to the Title IX Coordinator for review under the University’s processes set forth in that regulation.
+Conduct Governed by the Sexual Misconduct and Title IX Sexual Harassment Regulation: If the case includes allegations that would be violations of the Sexual Misconduct and Title IX Sexual Harassment Regulation (collectively, “Sexual Misconduct Claims”), those allegations will be directed to the Title IX Coordinator for review under the University’s processes set forth in that regulation.
 If the case also contains portions that allege violations of the Student Conduct Code that are not Sexual Misconduct Claims (“Non-Sexual Misconduct Claims”), then the University may decide, in its sole discretion, whether to proceed with the Non-Sexual Misconduct Claims independently before, during, or after completion of the Title IX Coordinator’s review.

 Discrimination: If the case includes allegations that would be violations of the Non-discrimination, Equal Opportunity and Inclusion Regulation or other violations of discrimination (collectively, “Discrimination Claims”), those allegations will be directed to the Director of the Department of Equal Opportunity and Inclusion (“EOI”) for review under the University’s EOI processes.
 If the case also contains portions that allege violations of the Student Conduct Code that are not Discrimination Claims (“Non-Discrimination Claims”), then the University may decide, in its sole discretion, whether to proceed with the Non-Discrimination Claims independently before, during, or after completion of EOI’s review.

-Behavioral: Cases that do not allege a Sexual Misconduct Claim or Discrimination Claim will follow the procedures set forth below.
+Behavioral: Cases that do not allege a Sexual Misconduct Claim or Discrimination Claim.

-Organizational: If the case includes allegations involving one or more student organizations, it will follow the procedures outlined in Section G(10) below.
+Organizational: If the case includes allegations involving one or more student organizations, it will follow the procedures outlined in Section G(11) below.